 Spain’s healthcare system – Private

 There is a growing range of private healthcare providers in Spain.
-These range from single practitioners through to state-of-the-art modern hospitals.
+These range from single practitioners to state-of-the-art modern hospitals.

 Your Expat or Spanish private health insurance will give you access to doctors and services in your network.
 How much choice you have depends on your insurer, location, and specialty.